aryakudkar/Pizza_Sales_Analysis/README.md

 # Pizza_Sales_Analysis
+Overview
 The Pizza Sales Dashboard provides a comprehensive overview of key performance metrics for a pizza business, facilitating data-driven decision-making.
-It is designed with a user-friendly interface that showcases real-time sales data, trends, and insights.📈🍕
+It is designed with a user-friendly interface that showcases real-time sales data, trends, and insights.
+This analysis helps in understanding sales performance, customer preferences, and operational efficiencies.
+The project includes data cleaning, exploratory data analysis (EDA), and visualization to provide actionable insights.📈🍕

-Key features include:
--Visualizing daily and monthly sales trends
--Analyzing sales by pizza category, size, quantity, etc.
--Visualizing best and worst sellers depending on orders, revenue and quantity.
+Features
+Data Cleaning: Preprocess and clean raw sales data.
+Exploratory Data Analysis (EDA): Identify key trends and patterns in sales data.
+Visualization: Generate plots and charts to visualize sales trends, customer preferences, and other key metrics.
+Reporting: Summary reports and insights derived from the data.

 Technical Aspects:
 The Pizza Sales Dashboard is developed using Power BI and SQL queries.